LOBI Maternity Shrine Figure (Container)

 - Master Diviner's Property: The hollow interior once held highly classified tiila medicines and divinatory tools belonging to a powerful priest.

-2. The Maternity Motif
+2. The maternity motif

 The exterior carving is not decorative — it doubles the object's occult function.